Select City

 If the child becomes ill (has a cough, cold, or fever), notify the surgeon and his/her team right away so that the surgery can be postponed.

-Cleft Lip Repair Procedure
+Cleft Lip Surgery Procedure

 In the case of unilateral cleft, only one surgery is required.
 But if the child has bilateral cleft and it’s extensive, two surgeries may be performed.
 One side of the cleft is corrected first, and the second side is corrected a few weeks later.
 The most common procedure to repair a cleft lip is the Millard technique, whose steps are explained below in detail.